Carlo Biado: Early life

 Biado has roots in Rosario, La Union and/or Nueva Ecija.
 He started playing pool when he was age 13 and worked as a caddie at the Villamor Air Base golf course while he was still a student.
 After work he would play billiards in the evening.
 He stopped pursuing high school education when he was on his first year and the sport serves as a means of livelihood.
-He earned money from bets in the billiards place he helps manage.
+He earned money from bets in the billiards place he helped manage.

 Career

 Biado became a professional pool player in 2004 but failed to win any titles until 2010.
 In 2015, Biado reached the final of the WPA World Ten-ball Championship, defeating David Alcaide and Nikos Ekonomopoulos in the knockout rounds.
-Biado would eventually lose the final to Taiwan's Ko Pin-yi 9–11.
+Biado eventually lost the final to Taiwan's Ko Pin-yi 9–11.

-In 2017, Biado defeated Jayson Shaw of the UK, 11–7, to win the men's 9-ball event of the 2017 World Games.
+In 2017, Biado defeated Jayson Shaw of the UK 11–7 to win the men's 9-ball event of the 2017 World Games.
 Also in 2017, Biado defeated countryman Roland Garcia, 13–5, to win the 2017 WPA World Nine-ball Championship.
-The following year, Biado would also reach the final of the 2018 event, however, would lose 10–13 to Joshua Filler.
+The following year, Biado reached the final of the 2018 event, where he lost 10–13 to Joshua Filler.

 Biado reached the final of the 2019 WPA Players Championship, losing to Kevin Cheng 12–11.

-A month after, Biado and De Luna booked a spot in the final of 2019 World Cup of Pool by beating the Netherlands duo of Neils Feijen and Marc Bijsterbosch, 9–6 in the semi-final but eventually fell short in the finals against Austria, yielding an 11–3 decision.
+A month after, Biado and De Luna booked a spot in the final of 2019 World Cup of Pool by beating the Netherlands duo of Neils Feijen and Marc Bijsterbosch, 9–6 in the semi-final but eventually fell short in the finals against Austria after losing 11–3.

-The tandem of Carlo Biado and Jeff de Luna was unable to clinch the country's fourth title against the team of Mario He and Albin Ouschan which bagged their second title in their third consecutive finals appearance.
+The tandem of Carlo Biado and Jeff de Luna was unable to clinch the country's fourth title against the team of Mario He and Albin Ouschan who claimed their second title in their third consecutive finals appearance.

-In 2021, Biado defeated Aloysius Yapp, 13–8, to win the U.S. Open Pool Championship.
+In 2021, Biado moved to the United States upon the encouragement of his wife amidst the lack of tournaments in the Philippines due to the COVID-19 pandemic.
+In the same year, Biado defeated Aloysius Yapp, 13–8, to win the U.S. Open Pool Championship.
 With the win, Biado became one of the few Filipino players to win the tournament along with Alex Pagulayan and Efren Reyes.

 Also in 2021, Biado defeated fellow Filipino Johann Chua, 9–3, to win the men's ten-ball singles gold medal in the 31st Southeast Asian Games at the Hà Đông District Sporting Hall in Vietnam.
 This is his third gold in the SEA Games, on top of his three silver and two bronze medals.